-The program, which has a total budget of $50,000, will catalyze innovation and generate new ideas, while supporting collaborative partnerships.
-At the same time, it will direct research and technology transfer opportunities that either add value to Minnesota’s agricultural products or improve efficiencies in their processing.
+The Agricultural Innovation Partnership (AIP) program catalyzes innovation, generates new ideas and supports collaborative partnerships while directing research and technology transfer opportunities that add value to Minnesota’s agricultural products or improve efficiencies in their processing.

-Biobased Products: Exploring the development and use of renewable materials in plastics, films, building materials, lubricants, sealants and more.
+- Biobased Products: Exploring the development and use of renewable materials in plastics, films, building materials, lubricants, sealants and more.

-Coproducts: Creating new uses and revenue streams from processing side-streams, byproducts or agricultural residues.
+- Coproducts: Creating new uses and revenue streams from processing side-streams, byproducts or agricultural residues.

-Food: Assisting businesses and entrepreneurs to develop and commercialize new and safe food products utilizing Minnesota agricultural products.
+- Food: Assisting businesses and entrepreneurs to develop and commercialize new and safe food products utilizing Minnesota agricultural products.

-Renewable Energy: Expanding the production of renewable energy from agricultural products for fuels, heat and electricity.
+- Renewable Energy: Expanding the production of renewable energy from agricultural products for fuels, heat and electricity.

 Information generated through the AIP program is public domain and shared to help entrepreneurs, businesses and agricultural processors explore opportunities and technologies in the areas of biobased products, food, renewable energy and coproducts.

+Proposals will be accepted in the spring of 2019.
+Stay tuned for the Request for Proposal Announcement in our e-newsletter.
 For complete program criteria and information on how to submit a proposal, click here to download a copy of the AIP program guidelines.
 For further information, contact AURI Senior Director of Innovation & Commercialization, Jennifer Wagner-Lahr at email@example.com.